Nintendo (OTCMKTS:NTDOY) Releases FY 2023 Earnings Guidance

 Nintendo (OTCMKTS:NTDOY – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $2.50-$2.50 for the period.
 The company issued revenue guidance of $13.77 billion-$13.77 billion.

-A number of research firms have weighed in on NTDOY.
-Nomura began coverage on Nintendo in a report on Thursday, January 27th.
-They set a buy rating for the company.
-CLSA reaffirmed a sell rating on shares of Nintendo in a research note on Tuesday.
-Jefferies Financial Group upgraded Nintendo from a hold rating to a buy rating in a research report on Wednesday, February 16th.
-Zacks Investment Research downgraded Nintendo from a buy rating to a hold rating in a research report on Saturday, May 14th.
-Finally, Macquarie upgraded Nintendo from a neutral rating to an outperform rating in a report on Wednesday, March 23rd.
-One analyst has rated the stock with a sell rating, two have given a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat, Nintendo has a consensus rating of Hold and a consensus target price of $206.23.
+A number of analysts recently issued reports on the company.
+CLSA reissued a sell rating on shares of Nintendo in a research report on Tuesday, May 24th.
+Macquarie raised Nintendo from a neutral rating to an outperform rating in a research report on Wednesday, March 23rd.
+Jefferies Financial Group raised Nintendo from a hold rating to a buy rating in a research report on Wednesday, February 16th.
+Finally, Zacks Investment Research downgraded Nintendo from a buy rating to a hold rating in a research report on Saturday, May 14th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat, the stock currently has a consensus rating of Hold and a consensus price target of $206.23.

 Nintendo Co, Ltd., together with its subsidiaries, develops, manufactures, and distributes electronic entertainment products in Japan, the Americas, Europe, and internationally.
 It offers video game platforms, playing cards, Karuta, and other products; and handheld and home console hardware systems and related software.